Ira S. Wile papers

 Scope and Contents

 This collection consists of photocopies from a larger collection of Wile Papers at the University of Rochester.
 Included here are manuscripts, papers, and notes on birth control, and extensive correspondence (circa 1915-1943) with prominent individuals in the early birth control movement.
-Correspondents include Louise Stevens Bryant, Robert Latou Dickinson, Lydia DeVilbiss, Stella Hanau, Katherine Houghton Hepburn, Eleanor Dwight Jones, Florence Rose, and Margaret Sanger.
+Correspondents include Louise Stevens Bryant, Robert Latou Dickinson, Lydia DeVilbiss, Stella Hanau, Katharine Houghton Hepburn, Eleanor Dwight Jones, Florence Rose, and Margaret Sanger.

 Dates of Materials